 |IELTS/TOEFL Exam fee||₹14,700/₹13,780|

-Yes, you can if you graduate from the UK universities approved by the Bar Council of India.
+Yes, you can if you graduate from a UK university approved by the Bar Council of India.

 You can apply for the LLM courses in UK universities for post-graduation.